 Here I outline my boundaries when working with coaching clients.
 This is important for a few reasons: to set expectations, to create transparency and accountability, and to ensure all clients can give informed consent to treatment.

 What Intimacy Coaching Is

-Psychosexual Somatics Therapy (PST) coaching is an integrative modality.
+I am trained in Psychosexual Somatics Therapy (PST) coaching, which is an integrative modality.
 Sessions may involve cognitive, emotional, somatic, energetic, and sexual aspects.